See what’s on

 Proclamation: Black History Month

-Mayor L. Dollin on behalf of the Town of Innisfil proclaimed the month of February as Black History Month at the January 12th Council meeting.
+Mayor Lynn Dollin on behalf of the Town of Innisfil proclaimed the month of February as Black History Month.

-In honour of Black History Month we showed the documentary Rise!
+In honour of Black History Month we would like to highlight the film Rise!

 Rise! examines the long road to civil rights, when the deep contradictions in American society finally became unsustainable. https://www.kanopy.com/product/rise/